 We welcome moms with young children to a gathering on the 4th Thursday of every month.
 There will be a topic discussed, but the main purpose is to form community with other moms and share concerns and plans.

-We will host regular games nights at the club.
+We host regular games nights at the club.
 This committee helps arrange them.